vancem/benchmarks/src/BenchmarksDriver/README.md

   -m|--scheme            Scheme (http or https).
 Default is http.
   -o|--source            Source dependency.
 Format is 'repo@branchOrCommit'.
 Repo can be a full URL, or a short name under https://github.com/aspnet.
   -w|--webHost           WebHost (e.g., KestrelLibuv, KestrelSockets, HttpSys).
 Default is KestrelSockets.
   --aspnetCoreVersion    ASP.NET Core packages version (Current, Latest, or custom value).
-Current is the latest public version, Latest is the currently developped one.
-Default is Latest (2.1.0-*).
+Current is the latest public version (2.0.*), Latest is the currently developped one.
+Default is Latest (2.1-*).
-  --runtimeVersion       .NET Core Runtime version (Current, Latest, or custom value).
-Current is the latest public version, Latest is the currently developped one.
+  --runtimeVersion       .NET Core Runtime version (Current, Latest, Edge or custom value).
+Current is the latest public version, Latest is the one enlisted, Edge is the latest available.
 Default is Latest (2.1.0-*).
   --arguments            Arguments to pass to the application. (e.g., "--raw true") --port                 The port used to request the benchmarked application.
 Default is 5000.
   -r|--repository        Git repository containing the project to test.